How do I add or edit details in an assignment?

 Select Grading Type

-Note: The grading type is how the assignment score will display in the gradebook.
-For example, let's say you have an assignment that is worth 10 points and you choose to display the grade as a percentage.
-A student who receives 8/10 points on the assignment will show as 80 in the gradebook.
+Note: The grading type is how the assignment score will display in the Gradebook.
+For example, an assignment worth 10 points is set to display as a percentage.
+A student who receives 8/10 points on the assignment will show as 80 in the Gradebook.
 If using a letter grade, learn how to create a grading scheme and apply a grading scheme to your assignment.

 Select Submission Type

 In the Submission Type drop-down menu, select the type of submission you want to accept for the assignment.
 By default, the submission type will be set to Online.

 Note: No Submission and On Paper assignments still appear to students on their Assignments page.
 To avoid confusion, it is best to make a note in the description about the assignment so students will know whether or not a submission is required and if so, how they are supposed to submit it.